FiyinA/desktop-live/README.md

 # Desktop Live 🎙️

-A Windows desktop app that lets you talk to Gemini AI with live screen sharing.
+A Windows desktop app that lets you talk to your computer with live screen sharing.
-Blue border glows around your screen when Live is active.

 ## Features
 - 🔵 Blue glowing border around screen when Live is on